MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest.md

 To get started, you must complete the following prerequisites:

-- A tenant account with an active subscription.
+- A Microsoft Fabric tenant account with an active subscription.
 Create an account for free.

-- A workspace is created and isn't the default My Workspace
+- Make sure you have a Microsoft Fabric enabled Workspace.

 ## Go to Manage gateways to create connection